 The present study aimed to understand the subjective experiences of caregivers of PwP through and beyond the UK lockdowns during COVID-19.
 The findings show that loss of control and individual coping strategies were central to negative changes in the relationship dynamic between caregivers and their partners.
 In addition, the need to restore healthcare services and support is paramount not only for PwP and their caregivers but also for individuals affected by similar conditions.
 Ultimately, when considering the long-lasting negative effects of COVID-19 on healthcare access and availability, a simple restoration of pre-lockdown support levels does not appear sufficient to facilitate a successful return to optimal levels of support and wellbeing.

-Author Contributions:
+Author Contributions: Conceptualization, I.W.G., C.D.M., F.J.R.E. and J.S.; Methodology, I.W.G., C.D.M., F.J.R.E. and J.S.; Formal analysis, C.D.M., F.J.R.E. and J.S.; Investigation, I.W.G; Resources, N.Z; Data curation, I.W.G.; Writing – original draft, I.W.G., C.D.M., F.J.R.E. and J.S.; Writing – review & editing, I.W.G., C.D.M., F.J.R.E., N.Z., and J.S.; Visualization, N.Z; Supervision, J.S.; Funding acquisition, J.S.
+All authors have read and agreed to the published version of the manuscript.

-Funding:
+Funding: This work was funded by a UKRI/ESRC rapid-response COVID-19 (grant ref: EP/V055968/1).

-Institutional Review Board Statement:
+Institutional Review Board Statement: The study was conducted in accordance with the Declaration of Helsinki, and approved by the Lancaster University Faculty of Health and Medicine Research Ethics Committee (protocol code: FHMREC20168; date of approval: 19/08/2021).

 Informed Consent Statement: Written informed consent has been obtained from the participants (s) to publish this paper.

-Data Availability Statement:
+Data Availability Statement: The data presented in this study are available on request from the corresponding author.
+The data are not publicly available due to privacy restrictions.

-Conflicts of Interest:
+Conflicts of Interest: The authors declare no conflict of interest.

 References